solatis/leonmergen/_posts/2015-03-21-on-the-state-of-cryptography-in-haskell.markdown

 First of all, I am not too surprised by the fact that the library, of course, features [a complete home-grown implementation of AES](https://github.com/vincenthz/hs-cipher-aes/blob/master/cbits/aes.c).
 When AESNI is available, [it uses these instructions exclusively](https://github.com/vincenthz/hs-cipher-aes/blob/master/cbits/aes.c#L142).
 So, what about expecting the user is dumb and preventing them from making any errors?
 AES is known to be tricky: various modes are vulnerable to a [padding oracle attack](http://en.wikipedia.org/wiki/Padding_oracle_attack).
 So, looking at the code, it only seems like the newer OCB mode has built-in padding (which is required by the standard).
 When you use CBC mode, no padding is provided: no warnings for this, either.

 The fact that this is a home-grown implementation of AES, instead of a wrapper around a known secure, peer-reviewed implementation of AES, makes me very wary.
-If I would use this library, I would advice my users that they should not trust their lives and safety on my code.
+If I would use this library, I would advice my users that they should not trust their lives and safety on this code.

 ###### RSA